poof-backup/poof/README.md

 Configuration info for threat levels 3 and 4
 --------------------------------------------

-The poof! configuration files are stored in cleartext in the local file system, but are encrypted in the cloud storage if they are present in the `poof.conf` configuration file.
+The poof\! configuration files are stored in cleartext in the local file system, but are encrypted in the cloud storage if they are present in the `poof.conf` configuration file.